 Motion Detection can be turned on/off on a per camera basis as well.
 Click on the arrow to the right of the camera in the Timeline and choose "Edit".
 Make sure that "Motion Detection" is selected in the Recording Mode (or with a business plan: Event Triggers has Motion Detection selected).

 2. Reconfigure your camera connection.
 From the Timeline page, click the dropdown arrow to the right of the camera, select "Edit" and click the "Reconfigure Connection" button.

 3. Check your camera's connectivity.
 Can you go to the internal IP of the camera without problems?

 4. Update the firmware!
 There is a reason your camera has released new firmware.
 Bug fixes.
 So make sure you get the latest and update.

 5. If you used Auto Setup with a certain camera type, try removing your camera from Camcloud and adding it again.
 This resets the settings required for Camcloud.

 6. Camcloud relies on motion events sent from the camera.
 Every camera has system logs.
 Does it show motion events recently?

-7. Did your IP change recently?
+8. Did your IP change recently?
 Take a look at some essential networking tips.
-Often DNS is the culprit as it can't resolve to Camcloud's servers.
+Setting up a static IP might help with inconsistencies with motion detection.